 “The thing that is particularly significant about the Jehovah’s Witnesses is that they are continuing the practices that they have been following for decades.”

-Hoyano notes that an inquiry in the UK (and I believe she was speaking of a Charity Commission Inquiry) would be the best choice to ensure that their database of offenders in the congregations is produced.
+Hoyano notes that an inquiry in the UK (according to her comment below, she was speaking of the IICSA) would be the best choice to ensure that their database of offenders in the congregations is produced.

 Shunning the Victims